 People have been coming out of the woodwork to help us out.
 Old and current (or, I guess they are all old now) co-workers have been contacting Master Pravus asking if he knows about this system or that.
 He has submitted himself with three head hunters and has also sent in his resume to a bunch of places already.
 We’re surfing around for focus groups and odd jobs either one of us can do for cash.

 The days have been very full of errands and job hunting, and the nights are filled with sewing for the Mewtique.
 Right now, we’re focused on doing anything we possibly can to help ourselves get by.
 It’s scary not having any idea how long Master Pravus will be without a job, but I do know that there’s no one out there right now who is trying harder than he is to find work.
 Truly, that is really comforting on its own.

 We’ve started going to food pantries to make the money we do have stretch that much further.
-I’m the only one working at the moment, so we don’t have a lot of money coming in.
+I’m the only one working at the moment, so we don’t have a lot of money coming in with me not able to work a full schedule.
 Still, it is better than nothing.

 Just last week we were discussing what we were going to do for today, our sixth marriage anniversary.
 Master Pravus said he was going to come up with a surprise.
 There won’t be a surprise now, but you know what?
 We’ll get to be together all day, and that is something we wouldn’t have been able to do before.
 Is it ideal?
 Well, no, of course not.
 Still, you have to take the silver linings where you can get them, I say.

 The days feel so odd to us both.
 Master Pravus has been able to sleep in every day, because he no longer needs to be up at 5:30 AM.
 Bed time is out the window, because Master Pravus has been lets me stay up to work as late as I possibly can, so long as I have eight hours between bed and when I need to be awake for our appointments and errands the next day.
 The appointments will probably slow down in a week or so.